collective/i18ndude/docs/command.rst

       domain from the Domain header in the given pot file and keep the headers from the file as base for a new pot file.

+      Note that in Python files we simply look for text within an underscore
+      method: _("...").
+We do not know which domain this is.
+      If this finds text from a domain that you do not want to find, you should give the underscore method for the unwanted domain a different name, for example:

+        from zope.i18nmessageid import MessageFactory
+        PMF = MessageFactory("plone")
+        PMF("...")

       If you give me an additional pot-file with the --merge <filename>
       option, I try to merge these msgids into the target-pot file afterwards.
 If a msgid already exists in the ones I found in the